 The School of Pharmacy offers training at the doctoral level to unique, highly motivated individuals.
 Our mission is to train the next generation of leaders and decision makers seeking to improve the health of the community through outstanding basic, translational, and clinical research.
 Major strengths include highly accomplished, well funded research faculty, multidisciplinary training opportunities, and cutting edge technologies.

-There are five tracks that students may select to specialize their education within the PhD program.
+There are six areas that students may select to specialize their education.

 Training consists of a sequence of required core courses, elective courses, journal clubs, faculty-directed research, and an original research project leading to a final dissertation.
 72 credit hours are required.
 See the full curriculum.